-This game is (or rather, was in the US) getting quite a reputation for itself recently.
-Sure, it may only be an upped version of Sonic Adventure 2 on Dreamcast, but what really excited everyone was the fact that Sonic was appearing on a Nintendo console… for the first time!
-Practically every Sonic fan in the known universe has been wanting this title since, and yes, even though it is just a DC port.
+This game has been getting quite a reputation for itself in the States.
+Sure, it may only be an upped version of Sonic Adventure 2 on Dreamcast, but what really excited everyone was the fact that Sonic was appearing on a Nintendo home console… for the first time!
+Practically every Sonic fan in the universe has been desperate to play this title since then – even though it is just a DC port.
 Amazing, huh?
-But, it’s out in the US, toted for GC’s European Launch in May, and yet all the yankie video games mags, and even some UK Import mags, are ripping on it.
+But despite this, all the US video games mags (and even some UK Import mags), are ripping on it.

-But the next major change is why the game has the added ‘Battle’ slapped at the end of the name.
-The two player mode has been added and modified for ultimate pleasure!
-Unfortunately, no four player as people were hoping for, but there’s at least a dozen more additions to the multi-player, which makes this game worth getting alone for!
-You can also choose characters of the same side, for example, P1 and P2 can choose Shadow and Metallix.
-Some of the added levels for play are included in shots above, and many of them are very nice, although some of the extra Sonic and Shadow races are merely grind racing or the boarding bit at the start of City Escape, but many other fantastic levels have been added on top of those poor-sounding stages.
-The 2-Player mode menu looks much nicer too, very warpy and polygony, but that’s not the point really ^_^.
+Some of the added levels for play are included in shots above, and many of them are very nice, although some of the extra Sonic and Shadow races are merely grind racing (or the boarding bit at the start of City Escape).
+But many other fantastic levels have been added on top of these.
+The 2-Player mode menu looks much nicer too, very warp-y and polygon-y.